biowpn/GoBattleSim/doc/PokeQuery.md

 5. Requires a global variable for weather setting.

-6. Match name/nickname containing "shadow".
+6. Match name/nickname containing "shadow ".

 7. Only available in the DPS Spreadsheet.